UUA Compensation Program

 - UUA Compensation Guidelines (PDF) articulate overall standards for staff salaries, benefit levels, and personnel policies.

 - This Compensation Worksheet will help you budget for benefits, based on our guidelines.
+For additional guidance and context from Jan Gartner, Compensation and Staffing Practices Manager, and Rev. Keith Kron, Transitions Director, check out:

 - Our Salary Recommendations for Congregational Staff will assist you in offering appropriate pay to your employees.